What’s in this article

 Some company owners choose to make their company dormant to protect its name.
 Making a declaration of dormancy allows the company to retain its name as well as any intellectual property belonging to the company.
 This therefore prevents anyone who may have malicious intentions against the company from sabotaging the reputation of the company and thus making it less appealing to investors and the general public.

 Another reason why dormancy of a company might be preferred in some cases occurs when the company owners intend to have a company already set up for future use.
 In such cases, the company might be ready to be set up, but not be in any condition to begin business operations.
-Company owners who own such a company ought to file for dormancy because doing so would provide the company owner with the ability to protect the company’s assets.
+Company owners should file for dormancy to protect the company’s assets until it’s ready for operations.

 Primary Benefit of Having a Dormant Company